Titans agree to deal with Falcons for Julio Jones - WTMJ

 Los Angeles Rams cornerback Jalen Ramsey also went to social media to express his feelings that his team missed out on Jones.

 Jones’ $15.3 million base salary is guaranteed, and he was set to cost the Falcons slightly more than $23 million against the salary cap next season.
-By trading him after June 1, they can split the dead money over two seasons, which would greatly ease their tough financial situation.
+By trading him after June 1, they now split the dead money over two seasons, easing their tough financial situation.

-Jones holds Atlanta records with 848 catches for 12,896 yards, and his 60 touchdowns are second.
-He had a career-best 136 catches for 1,871 yards in 2015.
-He had six straight seasons with more than 1,300 yards receiving until being limited to nine games in 2020 by a nagging hamstring injury.

 The Titans have five straight winning seasons that rank behind only Seattle and Kansas City in the NFL.
 They lost to Kansas City in the AFC championship game in the 2019 season.